A Brief History

 Some of the other wacky or unconventional beliefs espoused by William Price included the washing of all coins, as the money was a source of contamination (probably true!) and the practice of refusing to wear socks, as they were somehow “unhygienic.”
 Price also advocated nudism and would not treat any patients that used tobacco, while also opposing vaccinations and the prescription of most drugs.
 While denouncing religion as a sanctimonious method to enslave the masses, Price nonetheless became a major influence in the evolution of modern Druidism.
 In the town of Llantrisant, Wales, a plaque, statue, and eventually a garden were all erected in his memory.
 William Price was described by historian Ronald Hutton as “Both one of the most colourful characters in Welsh history, and one of the most remarkable in Victorian Britain.”
 This author agrees!

-Questions for Students (and others): Have you heard of William Price?
+Question for students (and subscribers): Have you heard of William Price?
 What do you know about the Druids?
 Did you know Wales was a country within the United Kingdom?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!